 My cancellation policy is 48 hours' notice, and I ask that sessions be paid upfront before you come.

 Do you do CBT?

-I use Cognitive Behavioural Therapy as a technique in my counselling but I don't purely use it on its own.
+I use Cognitive Behavioural Therapy techniques in my counselling but I don't purely use it on its own.
 There are therapists that do and can be found on the BABCP website register.

 What are counselling sessions like?